 The Beaches of South County

-Whether you seek isolation or bustle, waves or calm ripples, there’s a beach—and a beach town—for everyone in this pocket of the Ocean State.
+Whether you seek isolation or bustle, waves or calm ripples, there’s a beach—and a beach town—for everyone in South County, Rhode Island.

 It begins with the sea: spitting white foam out of bottle-green water, crashing and then curling like a fist around a spyglass.
 The horizon is a fine blue line, and rough gray clouds scud overhead.